Mac Performance

 3. From the menu bar, select Develop > Empty Caches.
 Once your browser cache is cleared, quit and relaunch the browser.

 Step 1.
-Open the Safari Preferences
+Safari > Settings

 Use your Mac to the fullest!
 Sign up and get: